DavidC6473/Art-Palette/README.md

 * Adjust the number of images fetched by changing the `count` variable in `App.js`.
 * Modify the orientation of the fetched images by changing the `orientation` variable in `App.js`.

+## Mobile

+currently working on making the site mobile responsive.

 ## Acknowlegements
 This application was developed using React, React Modal, ColorThief, and the Unsplash API.